MicrosoftDocs/dynamics365smb-docs/business-central/project-reports.md

 ---
-title: Project Reports and Analytics
+title: Project Reports
-description: See which project reports and analytics are available in the standard version of Business Central so that you can keep track of your business.
+description: See which project reports are available in the standard version of Business Central so that you can keep track of your business.
 author: brentholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting